Media Accuse Trump of Blaming Gold Star Families for Catching the Virus

 During the interview on Fox News Business, host Maria Bartiromo asked the president, “How is it possible that you did contract the coronavirus?”

-Trump suggested it happened during a September 26 White House Rose Garden ceremony to announce the nomination of Judge Amy Coney Barrett to the Supreme Court.
+Trump noted the September 26 White House Rose Garden ceremony to announce the nomination of Judge Amy Coney Barrett to the Supreme Court.

 He said, “Now, as far as the White House is concerned, somebody got in.
 There was a day of celebration with Notre Dame, et cetera, et cetera.
 Somebody got in and people got affected.
 Whether it was there or something else.”

-Bartiromo then asked what his recovery was like.
+Bartiromo then asked a different question about what his recovery was like.
 “Tell me how you felt, what you went through.
 It’s amazing to me that you’re back in such strong form right now.
 How did that happen?” she asked.

-Trump discussed his recovery and how he felt he had to put himself at risk as president, versus quarantining in a basement:
+Trump discussed his recovery and how he felt he had to put himself at risk as the president, and could not just quarantine in a basement like his opponent:

 If I wanted to hang out in a basement, I wouldn’t catch it.
 But I meet a lot of people and I have to.
 I’m the president of the country.
 I can’t hang around in a basement.